I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_oemcuipparam.md

 Size of the OEMCUIPPARAM structure.
 Supplied by the Unidrv or Pscript5 driver.

-`cDrvOptItems`

-Count of OPTITEM structures in the array pointed to by <b>pDrvOptItems</b>.
+`poemuiobj`

+Pointer to an <a href="..\printoem\ns-printoem-_oemuiobj.md">OEMUIOBJ</a> structure.

+`hPrinter`

+Handle to the printer.
 Supplied by the Unidrv or Pscript5 driver.

-`cOEMOptItems`

-Count of OPTITEM structures contained in the array pointed by <b>pOEMOptItems</b>.
+`pPrinterName`

+String containing the printer name.
 Supplied by the Unidrv or Pscript5 driver.

-The first time the <b>IPrintOemUI::CommonUIProp</b> method is called, the caller-supplied value for <b>cOEMOptItems</b> is zero.
-The <b>IPrintOemUI::CommonUIProp</b> method must change this value to indicate the number of OPTITEM structures that the method supplies.
-The second time it is called, <b>IPrintOemUI::CommonUIProp</b> must supply the number of OPTITEM structures actually added to the array pointed to by <b>pOEMOptItems</b>.
+`hModule`

+Handle to the user interface plug-in.
+Supplied by the Unidrv or Pscript5 driver.

+`hOEMHeap`

+Handle to a heap from which space can be allocated by calling the <b>HeapAlloc</b> function (described in the Microsoft Windows SDK documentation).
+Supplied by the Unidrv or Pscript5 driver.

+`pPublicDM`

+Pointer to the printer's public DEVMODEW structure.
+Valid only if the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554159">IPrintOemUI::CommonUIProp</a> method's <i>dwMode</i> argument is OEMCUIP_DOCPROP.
+Supplied by the Unidrv or Pscript5 driver.

+`pOEMDM`

+Pointer to the user interface plug-in's private DEVMODEW members.
+Valid only if the <b>IPrintOemUI::CommonUIProp</b> method's <i>dwMode</i> argument is OEMCUIP_DOCPROP.
+Supplied by the Unidrv or Pscript5 driver.

 `dwFlags`